Park Place Dental Practice

 Blog

-Invisalign Cardiff: gapped teeth, or diastemas, are spaces between teeth that can occur anywhere in the mouth.
+Invisalign braces Cardiff: gapped teeth, or diastemas, are spaces between teeth that can occur anywhere in the mouth.
 While they often become a unique feature for some, others may feel self-conscious about the appearance or are concerned about potential oral health implications.
 The golden standard for many dental misalignments has been traditional braces, but now, Invisalign stands as a contemporary contender.
 So, is Invisalign up to the task of addressing gapped teeth?
 Let’s investigate.

 The Nature of Gapped Teeth: